roland-rad-lab/MoCaSeq/LRZ.md

 Right now we would like to have at least:
  - charliecloud 0.29 (Because of [#1117](https://github.com/hpc/charliecloud/pull/1117) the tiny TMPDIR on LRZ nodes would cause your jobs to crash and inconsisten ch-run `can't mkdir` errors [#3964](https://github.com/nextflow-io/nextflow/issues/3964))
  - nextflow 21.10.0 (Because we use DSL2 and its fairly new so getting some bug fixes)
+ - if you use charliecloud 0.32 or newer you need to use nextflow 23.10.1 or newer as the default charliecloud parameters were changed (see [#3951](https://github.com/nextflow-io/nextflow/issues/3951) for details)

 #### Software installation / update
-The newer software versions available in late 2023 are charliecloud 0.34 and nextflow 23.04.1.5866 are used to walk through software installation / update below.
+The newer software versions available in late 2023 are charliecloud 0.34 and nextflow 23.10.1.5891 are used to walk through software installation / update below.
 ```bash
 # set installation path to shared folder, alternatively use $HOME/software
 INSTALL_PATH=/dss/dssfs03/tumdss/pn72lo/pn72lo-dss-0006/projects/hPDAC/ICGC_PACA_CA_WGS/software